Home » Cheesy Potato Breakfast Casserole

 cheesy potato casserole on a plate with a small quiche bacon and a green salad, plate is white with a red flower decorations

 I love these potatoes for many reasons besides that you can make them in a casserole dish without dirtying six other dishes in the process.
-They can be made the night before with simple ingredients.
+They can be made the night before with simple ingredients so the next morning your load is lightened.
 They are so versatile that I shared ways to switch up this recipe below.
 My family had a little discussion about cheesy breakfast casserole; some of my family said, “This is just cheesy potatoes!
 Why are you calling it cheesy potato breakfast casserole?”
 Insinuating that I am a liar.
 Honestly, this is a different recipe.
-If I were to make my cheesy taters and this casserole and put them next to each other, they would see they are wrong.
+This is not funeral potatoes, or cheesy potato casserole; if I were to make my cheesy taters and this casserole and put them next to each other, they would see they are wrong.
 This recipe reminds me of the Cracker Barrel breakfast potatoes.
 Have you had them?
 They are delicious, and for the record, my family gave these cheesy breakfast potatoes a thumbs up.

 glass dish with cheesy breakfast casserole in it on a wood table with a white dish towel to the right of the dish